eslint/eslint/docs/rules/object-curly-newline.md

 Or an object option:

 * `"multiline": true` (default) requires line breaks if there are line breaks inside properties or between properties
-* `"minProperties"` requires line breaks if the number of properties is more than the given integer
+* `"minProperties"` requires line breaks if the number of properties is more than the given integer.
+By default, an error will also be reported if an object contains linebreaks and has fewer properties than the given integer.
+However, the second behavior is disabled if the `consistent` option is set to `true`
+* `"consistent": true` requires that either both curly braces, or neither, directly enclose newlines.
+Note that enabling this option will also change the behavior of the `minProperties` option.
+(See `minProperties` above for more information)

 You can specify different options for object literals and destructuring assignments: